 The value of the bounds is a crucial parameter.
 You have to enter the limits (min/max) for each selected actuator.
 The algorithm will then optimize the signal on this specified phase space.

-button, and see what happens...
+Then you can run the algorithm, button, and see what happens...

 Note: Some parameters of the algorithm can be changed on the fly while the algorithm is running.
 This is the case for: